indirectlylit/hg-venue-server/README.md

 The server uses an external USB hard drive to write data to.
 This should be set up to be automatically mounted and writable by both the root and pi users at `/media/usbhdd`.

-At the time of this writing, we [aren't yet able to reliably auto-mount the hard drive](https://bitbucket.org/pedalpower/venue-server/issue/6/).

 ## Developing locally, deploying on a Raspberry Pi